top of page

 Alisha regularly leads guest lectures at prominent institutions including Cal Poly, Georgetown, Indiana University, Michigan, Michigan State and Yale.
 She is dedicated to education and training for emerging and current leaders in the field and serves as co-founder and co-director of the Sports and Entertainment Impact Collective (SEIC).
 SEIC's Certificate Program, Custom Facilitation and Speaker Series events are designed to elevate expertise and inspire action.

 Alisha graduated from Indiana University, earning a degree in Sports Marketing and Management with a minor in Business.
 She holds a Nonprofit Management Executive Certificate from The Center for Public & Nonprofit Leadership at Georgetown University.
+She is a dedicated board member for Leveling the Playing Field.

 EXPERT ADVISING